title text image for silverwater.fishing and silverwaterfly.fishing

 This new version of the Taupo was identical to the original except for the following improvements: CNC machined from 6061-T6 bar stock aluminium instead of die-cast; deep anodising instead of an enamel coating; a lighter twin pawl check mechanism; and a modified full cage design that precludes the need for a circular line guard.

-Given the Perfect’s long history with spey casting, and the Taupo’s connection to New Zealand’s Tongariro river, I could not think of a better 60th birthday present.
+Given the Perfect’s long history with spey casting and the Taupo’s connection to New Zealand’s Tongariro river, I could not think of a better 60th birthday present.

 Setting it up

 Although the advertised weight of the new Taupo is 9.9 ounces, the actual weight measured on an electronic scale was 7.8 ounces.
-The reel weighed 9.5 ounces when filled with 200 m of 100 lb Daiwa hollow core J-braid and Scientific Anglers 35 lb flat mono shooting line it balanced my 12 ft 5wt Orvis Mission Perfectly.
+The reel weighed 9.5 ounces when filled with 200 m of 100 lb Daiwa hollow core J-braid and Scientific Anglers 35 lb flat mono shooting line, and it balanced my 12 ft 5wt Orvis Mission Perfectly.
 It also looked amazing.

-I used the 100 lb hollow core as backing instead of 30 lb Dacron, which has the same diameter, as polyethylene braid absorbs less water, dries more quickly and is less prone to mould, especially on a spool with limited porting.
+I used the 100 lb hollow core as backing instead of 30 lb Dacron, which has the same diameter as polyethylene braid absorbs less water, dries more quickly and is less prone to mould, especially on a spool with limited porting.
 Filled with the hollow core backing the reel also weighed 0.7 ounces less than when filled with 30lb Dacron - which was good for balance on a 5wt two-hander.

 With 200 m of 100 lb hollow core and the mono running line there was plenty of space for a 375 grain Skagit head and 10 feet of T-11.